Start Here: Buying Property In Today’s Market

 Buying real estate is sensitive to timing.

-Seemingly small decisions — such as moving funds, opening new credit accounts, or changing employment — can affect approval in ways buyers do not anticipate.
+Seemingly small decisions such as moving funds, opening new credit accounts, or changing employment can affect loan approval in ways buyers may not anticipate.

 A Practical Perspective